 -Signed as "Shea," Letter to Chris Johnson from GotQuestions.org, Jan 31, 2015

 First of all, that's not the only thing the government requires, which we demonstrate in our article on 501c3.
 Second, it IS being enforced, and we also demonstrated that in the article.
 Third, it's not questionable when you signed a contract agreeing to it in the first place.
-And finally, worst of all, they lied to me to tell me they would "revoke" (lie and cheat to get out of) their 501c3 contract if the government unbiblically silenced them, however, GotQuestions KNOWS about the silencing of their "ministry," but still haven't made any effort to revoke their status.
+And finally, worst of all, they lied by telling me they would "revoke" (lie and cheat to get out of) their 501c3 contract if the government unbiblically silenced them, however, GotQuestions KNOWS about the silencing of their "ministry," but still haven't made any effort to revoke their status.

 It's lie on top of lie on top of another lie, etc. It's complete hypocrisy coming from a leavened organization (part of the Devil's church) preaching that Christians should sin, and I encourage Christians to be careful about the things you're reading, and stick with the Bible in all matters of faith and practice.